 - Mutual funds are only as risky as the investments in the basket of managed investments.

 Bonds are considered the least risky kind of investment because they are debt-investments.
 You’re technically loaning money to a borrower for a certain amount of time, and they repay you with interest.

 There are many different kinds of bonds, including bond funds that are actively managed in the same way as a mutual fund.
 But overall, bonds pay out at a lower rate compared to the other investments I’ve explained so far.

 4. Check in on Your Investments

 As you start investing more, you’re going to need to check in from time to time and make adjustments as needed.
 Think of this like an annual doctor’s visit (except you do it a couple times a year).

 What to look at:

-While you might not focus on them too much when first investing in stocks, taxes should be a consideration for your long-term investment strategy.
-Here’s what you need to know:
+- Taxes: While you might not focus on them too much when first investing in stocks, taxes should be a consideration for your long-term investment strategy.

 - Capital gains: When you buy an investment at one price and sell it later when the share price increases, this is called capital gains.
 You pay capital gains taxes when you sell an investment for a profit, and it applies to stocks, ETFs, mutual funds, bonds, etc. There are long-term and short-term capital gains.
 Short-term capital gains are typically more expensive, and you’ll encounter them when you profit off the sale of an asset after less than a year of ownership.